axyorah/quick_img_processing/train/README.md

 ```
 This will create a new directory (`dataset_yolov5`) with required structure.

-## Adjust Model COnfiguration <a name="config"></a>
+## Adjust Model Configuration <a name="config"></a>
 ### TensorFlow <a name="config-tf"></a>
 One last thing we need to sort before we can start training the detector is model `.config` file.
 This directory contains sample config file that you can use to train efficientdet0 (`efficientdet_d0_coco17_tpu-32_pipeline.config`).
-Alternatively you can pull blank config file from [here](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2), e.g.:
+Alternatively you can pull a blank config file from [here](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2), e.g.:
 ```bash
 $ wget https://raw.githubusercontent.com/tensorflow/models/master/research/object_detection/configs/tf2/ssd_efficientdet_d0_512x512_coco17_tpu-8.config
 ```
-You'd need to fill the blanks at the end of the file to look something like this:
+You'd need to fill the blanks at the end of the file to make it look something like this:
 ```python
 ...
   fine_tune_checkpoint: "./mymodels/efficientdet_d0_coco17_tpu-32/checkpoint/ckpt-0" # path to your model checkpoint (see colab notebook)